 Typically a CEP program has been in programmatic self-study review for at least one year prior to applying.

-The accreditation process includes four main steps:
+The accreditation process includes five main steps:

 - Self Study

 - Attend an Accreditation Institute within 12 months of putting in your Pre-application packet